So how do people get a unit?

 There are two types of agreements for the units offered by GCRH:

-Contribution Units: The resident/s pays a one off payment to enter into the Agreement with GCRH, plus an ongoing weekly maintenance fee.
+The resident/s pays a one off payment to enter into the Agreement with GCRH, plus an ongoing weekly services fee.
 The entry payment is not refunded when the resident leaves the unit.
 Currently these entry prices vary between $55,000 and $80,000, depending on size.

 Licence to Reside: